 If you're flying to the pickup location of your hire car, providing your flight number could really help you out.
 It lets the hire company know what time to expect you and can also notify them if you're delayed.

-If you’re planning on hiring a car for the first time, you might wonder if you can do it without a credit card.
-The answer is… you can, but it’s a little tricky.
+If you’re planning on hiring a car, you might wonder if you can do it without a credit card.
+The answer is… you sometimes can, but it’s a little tricky.

 Intermediate cars are bigger than ‘compact’ cars, and smaller than ‘standard’ cars.
 Find out what to expect if you book an intermediate car.